daattali/github-diff-navigator-extension/README.md

 - Clean and intuitive UI with helpful messages shown when no edits are found.

-## Disclaimer

-I would not advise using my code as a template or resource for learning how to write Chrome extensions.
-I learned how to write the extension and fully built it within two days, so I'm not sure what the best practices are and how to properly organize the code.
-It was just an excuse to test out how Chrome extensions work.
-I also left a little bit of ugly code in there -- please dont judge :)

 ## Other extensions

 [Google Slides Auto Resize Speaker Notes](https://github.com/daattali/gslides-betternotes-extension) - the slides thumbnails in the Speaker Notes window of Google Slides are tiny.
 This extension dynamically resizes the slides to be more readable based on the window size.